 i have a friend with a similar issue – she solved by taking a looks in the guy’s section in the stores…or by buying clothes that are bigger in size.

-I went once to the men’s section; but I couldn’t find anything that pleased me… and as I’m skinny, taking a bigger size makes me look like I’m drowning in my clothes…posted about 1 year ago
+I went once to the men’s section; but I couldn’t find anything that pleased me… and as I’m skinny, taking a bigger size makes me look like I’m drowning in my clothes…posted over 1 year ago

-i have the same problem as im1.77,the jacket issue i usually put a sweater of the same color under,wich do the trick.the pants problem is much bigger in my case they fit perfectly but for some reason the waist is a little small…used drowning clothes when younger and really sucks but just because i was lazy :Dposted about 1 year ago
+i have the same problem as im1.77,the jacket issue i usually put a sweater of the same color under,wich do the trick.the pants problem is much bigger in my case they fit perfectly but for some reason the waist is a little small…used drowning clothes when younger and really sucks but just because i was lazy :Dposted over 1 year ago

 men’s clothes are made to fit the shape of a man’s body. women’s bodies have curves (even skinny girls have some!)
 I went to Levi’s once, they have different sizes for the legs, but I don’t have enough money to buy one of those jeans!
-I wish some brand could do the same for the sleeves, but I imagine this would be luxury as well…posted about 1 year ago
+I wish some brand could do the same for the sleeves, but I imagine this would be luxury as well…posted over 1 year ago

-One of my cousins, who is 1m85, has a trick for the pants: she wears ankle booties, no one remarks that her pants are too short. but she still has frozen wrists in winter :pposted about 1 year ago
+One of my cousins, who is 1m85, has a trick for the pants: she wears ankle booties, no one remarks that her pants are too short. but she still has frozen wrists in winter :pposted over 1 year ago

 I feel your pain-I’m around 1m78-1m80 as well.